aapi-rp/geo-velocity/README.md

 #### Environment Variables

-All settings below during testing are defaulted and do not need to be changed unless using in production mode.
+All settings below during testing are defaulted and do not need to be changed unless using in production mode, or if you are already using port 8081.
 Keys should be added as kubernetes secrets in the GCP interface for security.
 [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/ "Kubernetes Secrets")

 Terminal Command to add env variables:
 ```